tudorbotezan/zigchat/README.md

-# Bitchat TUI - Minimal Nostr Client in Zig
+# Zigchat - Minimal Nostr Client in Zig

 A tiny terminal client for Nostr protocol, targeting sub-2MB static binary that runs on macOS, Linux, and Windows.